ZenyWay/basic-state-machine/README.md

 transitions are specified either as the string specifying the next state, or as an array with two entries:
 * the first entry is the string specifying the next state.
-* the second entry is the transition function that is returned by the state function.
+* the second entry is the transition payload that shall be returned by the state function.

 # Example
 see the full [example](./example/index.tsx) in this directory.